Zehir/godot-hexagon-tile-map-layer/README.md

    - Northwest: r-1, s+1

 This coordinate system makes many hex grid algorithms simpler and more elegant, as they can be adapted from existing 3D cartesian coordinate algorithms.

+## Toolbar actions

+The extension adds a toolbar button in the editor (with the hexagon icon) when exactly one HexagonTileMapLayer node is selected that provides the following actions:

+- **Fix tile layout**: When changing a tileset's layout (e.g., from Stacked to Diamond), the tiles in existing tilemaps will be misplaced.
+This action helps fix the tilemap by converting the tiles' positions from their original layout to the new one.

+  The submenu provides options to specify what the original layout was:

+  - Was Stacked
+  - Was Stacked Offset
+  - Was Stairs Right
+  - Was Stairs Down
+  - Was Diamond Right
+  - Was Diamond Down

+  Simply select your HexagonTileMapLayer node and choose the layout that was previously used.
+The tiles will be automatically repositioned to match the new layout while maintaining their relative positions.
+If you're not sure what the original layout was, you can try each option until the tiles align correctly and use the undo feature if needed between attempts.

 ## Constants